bioinfo-biols/CIRI-cookbook/source/CIRI-long_sequencing.md

 RNase R (20 U/uL) | 0.5 uL
 **Total** | **20 uL**

-- Polyadenylated RNA was incubated with [RNase R (Epicentre)](https://www.lucigen.com/docs/manuals/MA266E-RNase-R.pdf) at 37ºC for 15 min.
+- Polyadenylated RNA was incubated with RNase R at 37ºC for 15 min.

 ### 2.4 Purification after RNase R Treatment

-2.2x bead-based cleanup is used to remove contamination after RNase R treatment as described above (See 2.2).
+2.2x bead-based cleanup is used to remove contamination after RNase R treatment as described above (See Part 2.2).

-- Add 2.2uL of AMPure XP per 1.0 uL of sample.
+- Add 2.2uL of Agencourt RNAClean XP per 1.0 uL of sample.
 - Wash beads + RNA fragments twice with 75% Ethanol to remove contaminants.
 - Elute purified RNA with 5uL H2O.